 - Work on an internal tool like Hub.

 - Meet someone new or make an existing relationship stronger.

-- Contribute to one of our existing books or create a new one.
+- Contribute to one of our revenue generating services.

 - Form a team, run a product design sprint, and build on an idea of your own.